This is a good—and frequently asked—question.

 To understand what’s going on now, you have to know at least the fundamentals of how the mortgage industry operates.

-When a lender underwrites, approves and finds a loan application, they do so with the intent of selling that loan on the secondary mortgage market.
+When a lender underwrites, approves and funds a loan application, they do so with the intent of selling that loan on the secondary mortgage market.
 Fannie Mae and Freddie Mac are two of the best-known participants, although there are many more.